hitimo/msssm_project_HS13/README.md

 ## References

-Statistical physics of vehicular traffic and some related systems, Debashish Chowdhury, Ludger Santen and Andreas
+> * Statistical physics of vehicular traffic and some related systems, Debashish Chowdhury, Ludger Santen and Andreas Schadschneider

-Schadschneider
+> * Self-organized criticality and 1/f noise in traffic, 1996, Maya Paczuski and Kai Nagel
-o Self-organized criticality and 1/f noise in traffic, 1996, Maya Paczuski and Kai Nagel o Traffic and related self-driven many-particle systems, Oct.
+> * Traffic and related self-driven many-particle systems, Oct.
 2001, Reviews of modern physics, vol. 73, Dirk Helbing

 We modify the parameters of the 'Nagel-Schreckenberg cellular automata model' in order to investigate on how the critical point (SOC) is influenced by this.